scaleoutsystems/fedn/examples/flower-client/README.rst

-Using Flower ClientApps in FEDn
+FEDn Project: Flower ClientApps in FEDn
 -------------------------------

 This example demonstrates how to run a Flower 'ClientApp' on FEDn.